-Special purpose or high cost housing applications that exceed construction and soft costs of other applications received must be supported with other subsidy sources, especially in those cases where proposed cost significantly exceed projects which meet AHFA's minimum design quality standards.
-AHFA fully expects that any proposed application submitted will include sufficient other subsidy sources needed to leverage AHFA's limited Housing Credit and HOME resources.

-AHFA will require a minimum debt service coverage ratio of 1.20:1 (1.05:1 on RD and HUD) for Housing Credit development debt financing that would foreseeably result in foreclosure if not repaid.
-Debt service coverage is defined as the ratio of a property's net operating income (rental income less operating expenses and reserve payments) to foreclosable, currently amortizing debt service obligations.
+Special purpose or high cost housing applications that exceed construction and soft costs of other applications received must be supported with other subsidy sources, especially in those cases where proposed costs significantly exceed those of other projects that meet AHFA's minimum design quality standards.
+AHFA fully expects that any proposed application submitted will include sufficient other subsidy sources needed to leverage AHFA's limited Housing Credit and HOME Funds.
+AHFA will require a minimum debt service coverage ratio of 1.20:1 (1.05:1 for projects financed with RD funds or with any non-AHFA HUD funds) for Housing Credit development debt financing that would foreseeably result in foreclosure if not repaid.
+Debt service coverage ratio is defined as the ratio of a property's net operating income (rental income less operating expenses and reserve payments) to foreclosable, currently amortizing debt service obligations.
 AHFA will determine the allowable operating expense based on historic and current Housing Credit properties' financial statements.

-AHFA will require the project to establish and maintain throughout the extended use period a minimum operating reserve.
+AHFA will require the Project to establish and maintain throughout the Extended Use Period a minimum operating reserve.
 The operating reserve will be an amount equal to six months of the projected first year operating expenses plus three months of debt service.

-AHFA will require the project to establish and maintain throughout the extended use period a minimum replacement reserve account of a) \$250 per unit annually for new construction projects for the elderly, b) \$300 per unit annually for all other projects.
+AHFA will require the Project to establish and maintain throughout the Extended Use Period a minimum replacement reserve account of (a) \$250 per unit annually for new construction projects for the elderly, and (b) \$300 per unit annually for all other projects.
 AHFA will consider the existing reserve balances for RD projects that will remain in the project and controlled by RD.
-AHFA will make the final determination of the amount of reserves accepted when the project submits an Actual Cost Certification package.
+AHFA will make the final determination of the amount of reserves accepted when the project submits an Actual Cost Certification.]

-Additional underwriting criteria and assumptions that are market driven such as interest rates, housing credit pricing, and project operating expenses will be available at www.AHFA.com prior to the application cycle.
+Additional underwriting criteria and assumptions that are market-driven, such as interest rates, Housing Credit pricing, and project operating expenses will be available at www.AHFA.com prior to the application cycle.